GroupEat/groupeat-pizza-yolo/readme.md

  - API: every bash command should be executed inside the VM.
 For that SSH into it with the `vagrant ssh` command.
  - Frontend: every bash command should be executed on the host machine (ie. directly on your OS).
 This is because the `gulp watch` task and Livereload do not play nicely with Vagrant.
+ - Showcase: every bash command should be executed on the host machine (ie. directly on your OS).
+This is because the `gulp dev` task and Livereload do not play nicely with Vagrant.

 ## Administration zone